cloud-elements/devportal/docs/elements/campaignmonitor/setup.md

 {% include tip.html content="Find the most up-to-date information in <a href=https://www.campaignmonitor.com/api/getting-started/>Campaign Monitor's documentation for registering an app</a>.  " %}

-To register  connect app:
+To register a connected app:

 1. Log in to your {{page.heading}} account.
 1. Navigate to the Account Settings.
 Click your profile in the top right, and then select **Account Settings**.
-2. In the menu on the rigt, click **Manage connected apps**.
+2. In the menu on the right, click **Manage connected apps**.
 ![Manage Connected Apps](img/connected-apps.png)
 2. Scroll down, and then click **OAuth Registration** under the available integrations.
 ![OAuth Registration](img/oauth-reg.png)